 Specific Promises

 This promise did not oblige him to give every righteous Israelite an easy life.
-Likewise, it does not obligate him to similarly reward our individual obedience.
+So, likewise, it does not obligate him to reward our obedience.

 The apostle Paul proves the point.
-He was a godly man and an effective evangelist, but God did not repay his faithfulness by shielding him from all unpleasantness.
+He was a godly evangelist, but God did not repay his faithfulness by shielding him from all unpleasantness.

-Paul endured beatings, shipwrecks, jail, hunger, thirst, cold, and other miseries.
-Tradition says he was beheaded for proclaiming the Gospel.
+Instead, he endured beatings, shipwrecks, jail, hunger, thirst, cold, and other miseries.
+In the end, he was beheaded for proclaiming the Gospel.

 General Promises

-Misinterpreting the general promises that God makes to all reborn believers can also create false expectations.
+Misinterpreting God’s general promises to all reborn believers can also create false expectations.

-For example, Psalm 37:4 says “Take delight in the LORD, and he will give you the desires of your heart.”
-This promise does not mean that God will reward our devotion by giving us whatever we want.
+So, for example, while Psalm 37:4 says, “Take delight in the LORD, and he will give you the desires of your heart,” this promise does not mean that God will reward our devotion by giving us whatever we want.

 Determining Applicability